 Homelessness Prevention – Services that prevent someone who is at risk of homelessness from entering the homeless assistance system.
 These typically include rent and utilities assistance, as well as legal services, to prevent eviction or foreclosure.

 Annual HUD CoC Competition

-Agencies are invited to submit applications for funding under the HUD NOFA for the FY2017 Continuum of Care Program Competition.
+Agencies are invited to submit applications for funding under the HUD NOFA for the FY2018 Continuum of Care Program Competition.
 Use the information found on the following links to prepare and submit an application by 5 p.m.
 CST on Friday, August 30, 2019.
 Check this page regularly for updates.
 Information will be posted as available.